Social Security Number (SSN) - Center for Global Engagement

 • J-1 students:

-Academic Training: A job offer letter from the employer and an SSN support letter from an exchange student advisor at OIP.
+Academic Training: A job offer letter from the employer and an SSN support letter from an exchange student advisor at DoIE.

 Document Readers are required to view documents.